To Google Or Not to Google ...Our Clients?

 - Is it ethical to conduct an online search on a client without the client's knowledge?

 - Is it ethical to search online for a client without the client's (informed) consent?

-- If therapists Google their clients with neither the clients' consent nor knowledge, must they inform their clients after they have Googled them?
+- If therapists Google their clients with neither the clients' consent nor knowledge, must they afterwards inform their clients what they learned?

 - Is it ethical to Google clients in order to save lives, but not just to find more general information about them?

-- How do therapists document online searches of their clients?
+- How do or should therapists document their online searches of their clients?

 - Are the online searches by therapists legally discoverable?

 - Should I consult with an expert before I Google my client without the client's knowledge?